This is where you will adjust your chatbot's main setup. We'll explore each section below:

-Please note that all images are cropped in a circular shape when uploaded, so square images are preferred.
-An image should be a PNG or JPG file of at least 38x38px and a maximum of 3.5 MB.
+All uploaded images are cropped in a circle, so square images are preferred.
+Images should be PNG or JPG files, with a minimum of 38x38px and a maximum of 3.5 MB.

 The greeting text will appear at the top of the conversation under the bot's logo.
-This headline is standardized and permanent, and it will persist throughout the conversation with the bot.
+This text is standardized and permanent, and it will persist throughout the chat with the bot.

-This can be used, for example, to let the end user know that they are about to chat with a bot.
+This can be used, for example, to remind the user that they are chatting with a bot.
 It may also be used for GDPR purposes.
 The greeting text can be up to 160 characters.

 Set up how many minutes of inactivity can pass before the session is terminated.
 After the designated amount of time passes, the chat will be reset.

-It is tricky to anticipate the best timing for your bot.
-We recommend taking into account any existing information you have about your website visitors.
-A few examples of how you might consider this are as follows:
+It's tricky to anticipate the best timing for your bot.
+We recommend taking into account any existing information you have about your visitors.
+Here are some examples to consider:

 - If your information indicates many returning visitors, it can be valuable to have a session expiration of, for instance, two days (2880 min).
 Website users might find it useful if the chatbot remembers their previous conversation to avoid starting from scratch.